seanpreston/quaderno-api/sections/webhooks.md

 Quaderno webhooks allows your aplication to receive information about document events as they occur.

 ## Data formats
 Every Quaderno webhook uses the same data format, regardless of the event type.
-The webhook request is a standard POST along with hash with the following parameters:
+The webhook request is a standard POST along with a hash with the following parameters:

 * document_id - identifier of the document in Quaderno.
 * document_type - Type of the document (invoice, expense, extimate, ...).